nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    2. Double-click the jar file.

-      1. Expected: Shows the GUI with a set of sample contacts and events.
+      1. Expected: Shows the GUI with a set of sample persons and events.
 The window size may not be optimum.

 2. Shutting down